shelleywong/CSCI211-Course-Materials/Programs/program01.md

 Your program must work exactly like this.
 It must not print any other characters.<br>

 > Note: If you think your test looks correct but is not passing some tests, whitespace may not match -- check your spaces and endlines (endl or '\n')

-## Testing Your Program

-* Some sample tests and a Makefile are included in 211-starter-pack/211/p1.
-* [Lab 2](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/lab02.md) includes instructions for testing your program using the provided sample tests.
-* I will test your program with additional tests not posted in the test directory.
-It is a very good idea to design and implement your own set of tests.

 ## Tips & Best Practices